syang215/CS673_Lab1/README.md

 # CS673_Lab1
 This is the repo for lab 1.\
-Task 5 of Lab 1 require to edit README.md.
-This is the sample content.
+Task 8 of Lab 1 require to edit README.md and run git status again.